shoelim/shoelim.github.io/_pages/dynamai.md

   - /dynamai
 ---

-**Dynamai** is a fundamental AI research lab dedicated to advancing the intersection of complex dynamical systems and AI, bridging theory and application to drive innovation.
-Our main areas of interest include the foundations of <span style="color: blue;">generative AI</span> and <span style="color: blue">sequence modeling</span>, <span style="color: blue">robustness and reliability</span> in ML, and <span style="color: blue">AI for science</span>.
+Dynamai is a fundamental AI research lab dedicated to advancing the intersection of complex dynamical systems and AI, bridging theory and application to drive innovation.
+Our main areas of interest include the foundations of **generative AI**, **sequence modeling**, **robustness and reliability** in ML, and **AI for science**.
 We actively collaborate with research groups and institutions around the world, partnering with leading researchers to accelerate discovery and impact.
 <br>

 ## News
 📣 **Ongoing:** We are hiring a postdoc!
 Join our lab and help push the frontiers of the next generation of AI.
 Apply [here](https://academicjobsonline.org/ajo/jobs/30017).
 <br>
 📣 **July 2025:** Our [paper](https://arxiv.org/abs/2410.03229) accepted at TMLR.
 <br>
 📣 **Jan 2025:** One [paper](https://openreview.net/forum?id=wkHcXDv7cv) accepted (spotlight) at ICLR 2025.
 <br>